 The class-1 master recognizes the control and regulation tasks.
 The class-2 master enables the operating and monitoring functions.
 Between the class-1 master and the field devices there is a periodic exchange of measurement and settings data.
 The status information from the field devices is transmitted parallel to this data, and evaluated in the class-1 master.
-Parameterization of the field devices or the readout of additional device information is not performed during periodic operation.
+Assignment of parameters for the field devices or the reading of additional device information is not performed during periodic operation.